karzuo/bike/README.md

 ### Scheduling:

 The entire pipeline is automated with Apache Airflow.
 The DAG is scheduled to run once per day, extracting, transforming, and storing the data for the previous day.

+### Concurrency

+The pipeline is designed to be able to run multiple instances concurrently.
+To configure the number of maximum concurrent run, go to code of the DAG at `bikeshare_etl.py`.
+In the definition of the DAG, configure the value of `max_active_runs`.
+Take note however that for the `create_table` operator, it can only run 1 instance at any time, as it runs the risk of causing inconsistent table state if multiple instances of the operator run concurrently.

 ## SQL Queries for Data Analysis
 After the data is loaded into BigQuery, we perform data analysis with the data directly on Bigquery.